pelle112112/ExamProjectBI/README.md

  ![Alt text](./Documentation/Graphs/exploration/BoxPlot_Exercise_Data.png)

- Boxplot: We keep the outliers, since they have a value in our datasets accuracy score, but we standardize the numeric value. and  uses the value to determend if the calories per kg is consistent.
+ Boxplot: We kept the outliers, since they have a value in our datasets accuracy score, but we standardize the numeric value. and used the value to determine if the calories per kg is consistent.

  ![Alt text](./Documentation/Graphs/exploration/BoxPlot_Exercise_Data_Standardized.png)

- Pin Diagram: Shows how many calories are burned per hour during a specific exercise, this is used to create a general overview on how to distribute the exercises into intensity levels.
+ Pin Diagram: Shows how many calories are burned per hour during a specific exercise, this is used to create an overview of how to distribute the exercises in intensity levels.

 ![Alt text](./Documentation/Graphs/exploration/Exercises_Users_Can_Do_At_Gym_Updated.png)